-In addition to the winterization guidelines, the following checklist can be used as a guide for storing your boat.
+In addition to winterization guidelines the following checklist can be used as a guide for storing your boat.
 Additional details should be added as needed for your personal application.

-- Remove all loose items and personal effects. - Remove any detachable and valuable equipment such as electronics store electronics inside.
-A built-in compass should be covered.
-Ultraviolet rays from the sun will "cloud" the compass and make it difficult to read. - All equipment should be winterized as directed in the manufacturer's manuals. - Store cushions indoors to prevent mildew. - Clean the exterior and interior of the boat.
-Remove all grease, oil, salt spray, etc. - Remove all garbage.
-Clean the refrigerator, cabinets, lockers/storage, fishboxes, and livewells.
-The lids and doors should be propped open for ventilation. - Empty the toilet and holding tank.
-Flush with fresh water. - Lubricate all hinges, valves, the backs of electrical panels, and other surfaces that may rust. - Check underwater items.
+• Remove all loose items and personal effects.

+- Remove any detachable and valuable equipment such as electronics.
+Store all electronics inside.
+Your compass, if built in, should be covered for the winter.
+Ultraviolet rays from the sun will cloud the compass and make it difficult to read. - Winterize all equipment as directed in the manufacturer's manuals. - Store cushions indoors to prevent mildew. - Clean the exterior and interior of the boat.
+Remove all grease, oil, salt spray, etc. - Remove garbage.
+Clean storage areas, fish boxes, and livewells.
+Prop fishbox lids open. - Lubricate hinges, valves, the backs of electrical panels, and other surfaces that will rust. - Check underwater items.
 Hardware should be in good condition and tight. - Inspect electrical systems and have any repairs performed.